Idukki

 UGC for Athleisure Brands: 8 Programme Tear-Downs

-Athleisure brands see 29% median UGC conversion lift, second only to skincare, because the category combines high purchase consideration (fit, fabric, function) with high social-media-native customer behaviour.
-This guide tears down 8 athleisure UGC programmes to extract what works.
+Athleisure sees a 29% median UGC conversion lift, second only to skincare, because the category pairs high purchase consideration (fit, fabric, function) with a customer base that lives on social media.
+This guide pulls apart 8 athleisure UGC programmes to find the patterns worth copying.

-Athleisure buyers care about fit in motion.
-Studio shots cannot show that.
-Customer UGC of a leggings actually moving, a sports bra actually supporting, a hoodie actually layering, these answer the questions that close purchase decisions.
-The category also skews to social-native buyers who trust UGC heavily, see Instagram vs TikTok for ecommerce.
+Athleisure buyers care about fit in motion, and a studio shot cannot show motion.
+Customer footage of leggings actually moving, a sports bra actually supporting, a hoodie actually layering: that is what answers the questions that close the sale.
+The category also skews to social-native buyers who already trust UGC over brand content, which is the split we cover in Instagram vs TikTok for ecommerce.

 Case study 1: Size diversity